 Practicum.
 In order to graduate, MS MFT students must have a minimum of 300 hours of direct client contact experience, with 150 of these hours devoted exclusively to child, couple, group, or family work.
 The student must receive a minimum of 60 units of supervision to maintain the ratio of one unit of supervision for every five hours of client contact.
 A "unit" of supervision is equivalent to either one hour of individual or two hours of group supervision.
 Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California or Arizona.
+Students on the three year track at the Pasadena campus are expected to commence practicum in their third year of study.

-Practicum Consultation Groups (Pasadena campus).
+Practicum Consultation Groups (Pasadena campus only).
 Practicum Consultation is a required component of practicum in marital and family therapy.
 The purpose of practicum consultation groups is to promote the student's developing clinical and professional skills through case consultation and discussion of clinical and integration issues.
+Students in faculty led practica are required to register for practicum supervision.

-Practicum Supervision Groups (Phoenix campus).
+Practicum Supervision Groups (Phoenix and Pasadena campuses).
 Practicum Supervision is a required component of practicum in marital and family therapy.
 The purpose of practicum supervision groups is to promote the student's clinical development through discussion of case reviews, clinical practice, and the program's curriculum.
-Supervision will be provided by a marriage and family therapist licensed and qualified to supervise and Arizona.
+Supervision will be provided by a marriage and family therapist licensed and qualified to supervise in Arizona or in California.

 Clinical Evaluation.
 To ensure basic competence in clinical skills, students in the M.S. program are evaluated during Clinical Foundations and practicum courses.
 During Clinical Foundations 1-3, basic family therapy skills and personal readiness for practicum are assessed.
 During practicum, evaluation of clinical and professional progress is conducted on a quarterly basis.
-The Director of Clinical Training (DCT) in Pasadena or the Associate Director of Clinical Training (ADCT) in Phoenix provides oversight to the entire evaluation process, which involves consultation with the MFT faculty, practicum supervisors, and agency directors.
-Questions and concerns that may arise in the evaluation are then discussed with the DCT (Pasadena) or the ADCT (Phoenix).
+The Director of Clinical Training (DCT) in Pasadena or in Phoenix provides oversight to the entire evaluation process, which involves consultation with the MFT faculty, practicum supervisors, and agency directors.
+Questions and concerns that may arise in the evaluation are then discussed with the DCT.